paweljarosz/defarc/README.md

 	local branch_if_condition_id = defarc.get_branch_if_condition()
 ```

-### .get_branch_elseif_conditions([branch])
+### get_branch_elseif_conditions([branch])
 Returns a branch elseif_conditions of selected branch data.
-This function returns a proper branch elseif_conditions if proper branch_id is provided, otherwise it returns a branch elseif_conditions of saved/selected branch_table.
+This function returns a proper branch elseif_conditions if proper branch_id is provided, otherwise it returns a branch elseif_conditions of selected branch_table.

 * **PARAMETER:** `branch` (string, optional) - an id of a branch from Arcweave JSON or Lua table with branch data (branch_table)
 * **RETURNS:** `elseif_conditions` (table) - a table with branch elseif_conditions ids